 A fire extinguisher is an important part of your fire safety plan.
-All houses, apartments and businesses need at least one fire extinguisher.
+In our opinion, all houses, apartments and businesses need at least one fire extinguisher.
 Some cars and boats may also need a fire extinguisher.
 It can save lives by catching fires in their inception stage, before they really take hold.

 - How to ensure it’s a quality extinguisher;

-- How to ensure your extinguisher is updated and ready at all times.
+- How to ensure a fire extinguisher is updated and ready at all times.

 Important Safety Note: Different jurisdictions have different fire extinguisher requirements.
 You need to always follow the advice and laws of your local fire authority.
 This article provides general information only, which may not be relevant to your circumstances.